 The medical tourism program in the Philippines has proven to be a big success.
-The government planned to increase medical tourism to the country, putting in place an enhanced infrastructure, improving facilities and utilizing an international marketing campaign to increase awareness of what the country offers, which is:
+The government planned to boost medical tourist arrivals to the country, putting in place an enhanced infrastructure, improving facilities and utilizing an international marketing campaign to increase awareness of what the country offers:

-Public and Private healthcare facilities are different in the Philippines, but booking through Medical Departures ensures you will be seen at a top-notch private facility that caters specifically for international patients.
+Public and private healthcare facilities are different in the Philippines, but booking through Medical Departures ensures you will be seen at a top-notch private facility that caters specifically to international patients.

-We only partner with facilities that meet our medical quality and patient safety criteria, and we undertake a number of background checks to ensure we are satisfied with their credentials.
-These include onsite visits, collation of real patient reviews, legal/criminal record checks and verification of doctor qualifications and professional memberships.
+We only partner with facilities that meet our medical quality and patient safety criteria, and we undertake a number of background checks to ensure we are satisfied with a listed clinic's' credentials.
+These include onsite visits, collation of authenticated patient reviews, legal/criminal record checks and verification of doctor qualifications and professional memberships.

 The Philippines is a wonderful holiday destination, offering picturesque coastlines, palm-fringed beaches, remote mountains and steamy jungles.
-Of course there are all sorts of activities on land and on or in the water to take advantage of, including scuba diving, snorkeling and surfing.
-Nature lovers will find plenty to see and the country is recognized as one of only 17 megadiverse countries in the world–a term used to refer to the rich biodiversity found in these countries, which may have many unique species peculiar to that particular area.
+You will discover a robust array of activities on land and on or in the water: including scuba diving, snorkeling and surfing.
+Nature lovers will find plenty to see; the country is recognized as one of only 17 megadiverse countries in the world–a term used to refer to the rich biodiversity found in these countries, which often have many unique species peculiar to that particular area.

-Immediately after surgery you will, of course, feel a little out-of-sorts.
+Immediately after surgery you will, not surprisingly, feel a little out-of-sorts.
 You will be bandaged and there will be inflammation and bruising.
 Nasal splints or gauze may be packed into your nostrils.
-You may feel headachy and sore and will be given pain relief as well as cold presses to help .
+You may feel headachy and sore and will be given pain relief as well as cold presses to help ease the discomfort.

-Dressings may be removed between 4 and 7 days after surgery but bandages may be left on for up to 10 days.
+Dressings may be removed between four and seven days after surgery but bandages may be left on for up to 10 days.
 You will need to keep your head elevated and may have to sleep sitting upright, propped up with pillows.

-The inflammation and swelling will take a few weeks to go down and it may be around 3 weeks before you can embark on your normal, everyday activities.
-You will be advised to avoid bending and lifting for the first few weeks and to avoid contact sports and vigorous exercise for around 6 weeks.
+The inflammation and swelling will take a few weeks to subside and it may be around three weeks before you can embark on your normal, everyday activities.
+You will be advised to avoid bending and lifting for the first few weeks and to avoid contact sports and vigorous exercise for around six weeks.

 Your nose will settle down over the next few months, but it may take up to a year before it has healed completely.

 Ready to book?
-See below to schedule your appointment or get in touch with Customer Care if you’ve any questions about a nose job in the Philippines.
+See below to schedule your free appointment or get in touch with Customer Care if you’ve any questions about a nose job in the Philippines.
 Or if you are ready to schedule your appointment, you can do so right here any time of the day or night, at no charge to you.

 Image By: Alvin js5